Carbon Efficiency Rating

 2023

 Carbon Efficiency Rating is a web application for furniture manufacturing companies to efficiently calculate and generate PDF certificates which score the carbon footprint of their products.
-The app helps to empower businesses to track their environmental impact and drive positive change within their industry.
+The app helps empower businesses to track their environmental impact and drive positive change within their industry.

 Commissioned by a startup company, this project involved the creation of a number of key high-fidelity screens and a website landing page.